mozilla-mobile/mozilla-vpn-client/docs/Command-line-interface.md

 ## Selecting a server

-I can select a server using ‘select’ and the server’s hostname.
+I can select a server using ‘select’ and the server’s host name.
 For instance:

 ```
 % mozillavpn select au4-wireguard